IterRoboticsClub/iterroboticsclub.github.io/README.md

-# iterroboticsclub.github.io
+# WebsiteForTheClub
-Official Website of IRC.
+This repository is for an open source Website aimed at delivering easier access to our club.